Chubek/PoxHash/README.md

 Another interest of mine are EC ciphers.
 Curve-based ciphers fascinate me.
 I have previously implemented Edwards-512 in my [mathcord](https://github.com/chbuek/mathcord) project and I wish to come up with one of myself.

-Currently I am running out of money, and I want to work on a photo color manipulation utility which I will again implement cross-language.
+Currently, I want to work on a photo color manipulation utility which I will again implement cross-language.
 If you find this project useful, please consider a small [donation](https://github.com/Chubek/chubek/blob/master/README.md#donation-%E2%80%BF) my way.
 It will go a long way!

 If you have any questions or requests, my contact details are inside my Github profile.
 Thank you.